Zatvobor/tirexs/README.md

 indexing_tire
 =============

-A DSL for the ElasticSearch search engine
+A DSL for the ElasticSearch search engine.
+Inspired by https://github.com/karmi/tire